Posted by Guest on April 19, 2017 in Blog

 By Sam Leathely

-Representative from the Southern Poverty Law Center, South Asian Americans Leading Together (SAALT), Media Matters for America, the Arab American Institute and the Institute for Social Policy and Understanding came together for a briefing on the Hill to discuss anti-Muslim bigotry following Trump’s election.
+Representatives from the Southern Poverty Law Center, South Asian Americans Leading Together (SAALT), Media Matters for America, the Arab American Institute and the Institute for Social Policy and Understanding came together for a briefing on the Hill to discuss anti-Muslim bigotry following President Trump’s election.

 Terri A. Johnson, founder of the Center for New Community, introduced the briefing’s panelists, who included Meira Neggaz, Executive Director of the Institute for Social Policy and Understanding, Heidi Beirich, leader of the Southern Poverty Law Center’s Intelligence Project, Lakshmi Sridaran, Director of National Policy and Advocacy for South Asian Americans Leading Together, Rebecca Lenn, Director of Outreach at Media Matters for America, and Nadia Aziz, a National Policy Council member representing the Arab American Institute.

 Meira Neggaz laid the foundation for the briefing with three key points.
-First, that Muslims in the US are more than targets of Islamophobia, or threats to national security; second, that political leadership among American Muslims is imperative; and third, that the rhetoric of the new administration has severely impacted Muslim communities.
-In support of her first point, Neggaz highlighted that American Muslims are in fact the most ethnically diverse subgroup of the population—and an extremely successful subgroup, at that.
-They contribute to their communities (through high education levels, careers, and annual spending) at a disproportionately high rate compared to their population.
-Neggaz also pointed out that when hate incidents against Muslim Americans systematically spike following hateful rhetoric by domestic leaders (and not after terrorist attacks), it becomes clear that the peace and security of Muslim American communities are being tangibly threatened by hateful rhetoric.
+First, that American Muslims should not be reduced to "victims" of Islamophobia or only related to through the lens of national security; second, that political leadership among American Muslims is imperative; and third, that the rhetoric of the new administration has severely impacted American Muslim communities.
+In support of her first point, Neggaz noted that American Muslims are ethnically diverse and extremely successful.
+Neggaz also pointed out that when hate incidents against American Muslims systematically spike following hateful rhetoric by domestic leaders (and not after terrorist attacks), it becomes clear that the peace and security of American Muslim communities are being tangibly threatened by hateful rhetoric.

 Lakshmi Sridaran provided an even more specific look at the impact of political rhetoric on anti-Muslim sentiment, and reminded the audience that anti-Muslim hate crimes also endanger non-Muslims who are perceived to be Muslim.
 She noted that SAALT found that hate crimes spiked the week after Donald Trump’s first Muslim Ban announcement.
 As many will recall, Srinivas Kuchibhotla was killed and Alok Madasani was wounded by a white nationalist on February 22.
 The high amount of publicity surrounding this incident belies the general lack of awareness of xenophobia among much of the public.

-Although incidents of anti-Muslim and anti-South Asian hate are not thoroughly documented by the government, the federal and local government has systematically surveilled Muslims and South Asians (often using methods with dubious Fourth Amendment credibility).
-The most prominent of these surveillance programs include the PATRIOT Act, NSEERS program, NYPD ‘counterterrorism’ surveillance and Countering Violent Extremism programs.
+Although incidents of anti-Muslim, anti-Arab and anti-South Asian hate are not thoroughly documented by the government, the federal and local government has systematically surveilled American Muslims and South Asians (often using methods with dubious Fourth Amendment credibility).
+The most prominent examples of these surveillance programs include the PATRIOT Act, NSEERS program, NYPD ‘counterterrorism’ surveillance and Countering Violent Extremism programs.
 SAALT has tracked the impact of discriminatory racial and religious profiling in such programs.